JohnB08/JohnB08/README.md

 &nbsp;&nbsp;&nbsp;At this time I would call myself a Generalist within JavaScript,<br>
 but I see working with a fullstack framework is something I will enjoy. <br>
 <br>
-Currently the best way to reach me is: <a href="https://discordapp.com/users/johnb08."> Through Discord <a/>
+Currently the best way to reach me is: <a href="mailto: johnb08.kodehode@gmail.com"> Through Email <a/> <br>
+Or contact me on discord with the username JohnB08.

 <!---
 JohnB08/JohnB08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.